Dhruv-SP/Spotify-EDA/README.md

 # Spotify-EDA
-Performing EDA on 2 Spotify playlist, one with the like songs, other with the dislike songs, in order to gain more experience with EDA
+Performing EDA on 2 Spotify playlist, one with the like songs, other with the dislike songs, in order to gain insight on what makes a desirable track for us.

 ### EDA!!